 In 2010, we commenced a strategic assessment of our business and operations.
 The assessment examined our market strengths and opportunities and compared our position to that of our competitors.
-As a result of this assessment and ensuing assessments, we have focused our growth on investments in the Infusion Services segment.
+As a result of this assessment and ensuing assessments, we have focused our growth on investments in the Infusion Services segment, which is now the primary driver of our growth strategy.
+We continue to assess the value of each of our business lines, including those not targeted for growth.

-To that end, on February 1, 2012, we entered into the 2012 Asset Purchase Agreement with the Pharmacy Services Buyers with respect to the Pharmacy Services Asset Sale relating to our traditional and specialty pharmacy mail operations and community retail pharmacy stores.
-We received a purchase price of approximately \$173.8 million in 2012, resulting in a pretax gain of \$108.2 million net of transaction costs and other one-time charges through December 31, 2013.
+On February 1, 2012, we entered into a Community Pharmacy and Mail Business Purchase Agreement by and among Walgreen Co. and certain of its subsidiaries for the sale of certain assets, rights and properties (the "Pharmacy Services Asset Sale") related to our traditional and specialty pharmacy mail operations and community retail pharmacy stores.
+We received a total purchase price of \$173.8 million resulting in a pretax gain of \$108.2 million net of transaction costs and other one-time charges.

-Following the completion of the Pharmacy Services Assets Sale, we continued to execute our strategic plan by deploying the proceeds toward strategic business acquisitions to maximize future stockholder value.
+Following the completion of the Pharmacy Services Asset Sale, we continued to execute our strategic plan by deploying the proceeds toward strategic business acquisitions.

-On July 31, 2012, we acquired 100% of InfuScience for a cash payment of \$38.3 million.
-The purchase price could increase by an additional \$3.0 million based on the results of operations during the 24 month period through July 31, 2014.
-As of December 31, 2013, the Company has made additional cash payments of \$1.7 million based on the achievement of expected operating results.
+On July 31, 2012, we acquired 100% of InfuScience, Inc. ("InfuScience") for a cash payment of \$38.3 million at closing and an additional \$3.0 million of contingent consideration that was paid based on the results of operations during the 24 month period following the acquisition.
 InfuScience historically acquired, developed and operated businesses providing alternate site infusion pharmacy services through five infusion centers located in Eagan, Minnesota; Omaha, Nebraska; Chantilly, Virginia; Charleston, South Carolina; and Savannah, Georgia.

-On February 1, 2013, we acquired 100% of the ownership interest in HomeChoice.
-The HomeChoice Purchase Price was \$72.9 million at closing.
-The HomeChoice Purchase Price may also be increased in an amount up to \$20.0 million if HomeChoice reaches certain performance milestones in the two years following the closing.
-We funded the acquisition with a combination of cash on hand and drawing on the Prior Credit Facility.
-HomeChoice is a provider of alternate-site infusion pharmacy services.
-Prior to our acquisition, HomeChoice serviced approximately 15,000 patients annually and had 14 infusion pharmacy locations in Pennsylvania, District of Columbia, Maryland, Virginia, North Carolina, South Carolina, Georgia, Missouri, and Alabama.
+On February 1, 2013, we acquired 100% of the ownership interest in HomeChoice Partners, Inc. ("HomeChoice") for a cash purchase price of \$72.9 million at closing.
+The purchase agreement provided that the purchase price may also be increased by contingent consideration of up to \$10.0 million if HomeChoice reaches certain performance milestones in the first year following the closing and an additional \$10.0 million if HomeChoice reaches certain performance milestones for the period from acquisition through December 31, 2014 and, as a result, the probability of payment of any contingent consideration is negligible.
+We funded the acquisition with a combination of cash on hand and drawing on our revolving credit facility.
+HomeChoice was a provider of alternate-site infusion pharmacy services.
+Prior to our acquisition, HomeChoice serviced approximately 15,000 patients annually and had 14 infusion pharmacy locations in Pennsylvania, the District of Columbia, Maryland, Virginia, North Carolina, South Carolina, Georgia, Missouri and Alabama.

-On August 23, 2013, we acquired the CarePoint Business from CarePoint and its subsidiaries.
-The total consideration to the sellers at closing was \$211.1 million paid in cash plus a contingent payment of up to \$10.0 million.
-The sellers of the CarePoint Business will be eligible to receive the contingent payment if the CarePoint Business achieves a specified level of product gross profit during the one-year period following the closing date.
-We funded the cash payment at closing with a combination of cash on hand and \$150.0 million in borrowings under the Senior Credit Facilities (as defined below).
-Prior to our acquisition, the CarePoint Business was a provider of home and alternate-site infusion therapy for patients with complex, acute and chronic illnesses, servicing approximately 20,500 patients annually with 28 sites of service in nine states in the East Coast and Gulf Coast regions.
+On August 23, 2013, we completed the acquisition of substantially all of the assets and assumption of certain liabilities that constituted the home infusion business (the "CarePoint Business") of CarePoint Partners Holdings LLC for a cash purchase price of \$211.1 million at closing.
+The purchase agreement provided that the purchase price could have increased by contingent consideration of \$10.0 million if the CarePoint Business achieved a specified level of product gross profit during the one year measurement period following the closing date.
+The CarePoint Business did not achieve the specified level of product gross profit during the measurement period.
+We funded the cash payment at closing with a combination of cash on hand and \$150.0 million in borrowings under the Delayed Draw Term Loan Facility.
+CarePoint was a provider of home and alternate-site infusion therapy for patients with complex, acute and chronic illnesses.
+CarePoint serviced approximately 20,500 patients annually and had 28 sites of service in nine states in the East Coast and Gulf Coast regions prior to our acquisition.